|

 By Don D. Nelson, Attorney at Law, C.P.A.

-There are essentially two aspects of surrendering your
+There are essentially two steps you must

 political aspects of surrendering your citizenship which is handled by the